 So now you’re paying HOT-tier storage prices for six years’ worth of compliance logs that nobody is ever going to look at again.
 You’ll get the automatic cleanup at the end, but the entire economic argument for the tiered lifecycle - the thing that made storage accounts so attractive in the first place - doesn’t apply to your logs.

-Not natively.
+There’s no native way to convert append blobs to block blobs.
 The official documentation recommends you perform a server-side copy of each append blob to a new block blob, then delete the original.
 They provide examples in PowerShell, Azure CLI, and AzCopy - but all three amount to the same thing: scripting it yourself.
-There’s no built-in, automated conversion.

-And the conversion itself isn’t as simple as “copy everything that’s old.”
+The conversion itself isn’t as simple as “copy everything that’s old.”
 Diagnostic settings typically roll log files over every hour (though this varies by resource type), so your conversion process needs to avoid any append blobs that are still being actively written to.
-You might think you can just wait until the next log file appears - indicating rollover has occurred - but I’ve discovered that due to service health issues, log messages can be buffered and arrive into a log file days after they were due.
+You might think you can just wait until the next log file appears, indicating rollover has occurred.
+But I’ve discovered that due to service health issues, log messages can be buffered and arrive into a log file days after they were due.
 A file you thought had finished rolling over hours ago can suddenly get new writes.
 In practice, you end up picking an arbitrary safety window - three days, a week - and ignoring any append blobs newer than that.
-It complicates the logic significantly.

-• A Hybrid Runbook Worker - which is essentially a VM in your VNet running the Azure Automation agent.
-You’re now maintaining a virtual machine just to convert blob types.
+• A Hybrid Runbook Worker - essentially a VM in your VNet running the Azure Automation agent.
+You’re maintaining a virtual machine to convert blob types.

 • A Container App Job integrated into the VNet - less overhead than a VM, but still a non-trivial piece of infrastructure to deploy, secure, and monitor.